 World class research platforms available include imaging technology, histology, bioinformatics, statistics and decision-making analysis, a brain bank and clinical trials.

-Professor Steven Petrou is the Head of Department of the Florey Department of Neuroscience and Mental Health, and Director of The Florey Institute of Neuroscience and Mental Health.
-Research facilities are located at the Florey's three campuses – in Parkville, at Austin Health and the Royal Melbourne Hospital.
+Professor Trevor Kilpatrick is the Interim Head of the Florey Department of Neuroscience and Mental Health, and Director of The Florey Institute of Neuroscience and Mental Health.
+Research facilities are located at the Florey's three campuses – in Parkville, at Austin Health and at the Royal Melbourne Hospital.

 See here for further information on opportunities for students to study at the Florey and research at The Florey Institute of Neuroscience and Mental Health.